Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

 > **Console option (SaaS):** In the Orchestrate console, navigate to **Tools → Add tool → OpenAPI**, then upload `wxo_assets/tools/outlook_email_openapi.json`.

 #### 2) Configure Slack connection
-The Slack connection provides the authentication and API endpoint needed for the agent to send messages into Slack.
+The Slack connection enables authentication and provides the API endpoint required for the agent to send messages into Slack.

-1. Request a Slack workspace (or use an existing one).
-2. Navigate to https://api.slack.com/apps and create a new app in your workspace from #1.
+1. You will be provided with access to a Slack workspace: <insert_link_here>.
+2. Create a new channel in this workspace.
+Use the following naming convention:
+   **agentic-ai-bootcamp-<YOUR_INITIALS><TWO_DIGITS>**
+   Example: `agentic-ai-bootcamp-aa82`
-3. Open the app and in the left navigation under **Features**, go to **OAuth & Permissions**.
+3. Open the newly created channel and click on the channel name at the top.
-4. Scroll down to **Scopes**.
-Under **Bot Token Scopes**, add the following permissions:
-  - app_mentions:read
-  - chat:write
-  - chat:write.customize
-  - chat:write.public
-  - im:history
-  - im:read
-  - im:write
+4. Navigate to **About** → scroll to the bottom → copy the **Channel ID**.
+5. Open `communications_agent.yaml` and replace `{channel_id}` with the Channel ID from the previous step.
+Save your changes.
 ![alt text](images/slack_connection_1.png)
-4. Under OAuth Tokens, install the app into the workspace.
-5. Copy the Bot User OAuth Token.
-You will need this for the next step.
+6. You will be provided with a **Bot OAuth User Token**.
+Keep this token ready for the next step.
-6. Configure and set credentials for both Draft and Live environments:
+7. Configure and set credentials for both **Draft** and **Live** environments.

 **Draft environment**
 ```